Q: Can I provide my own whip?

 -5' to 8' Length This is a good length for working indoors and still allowing the more advanced cracking techniques you will learn.
 A shorter whip will move too quickly to provide adequate feedback to a a new student, while a longer whip while slower, will be clumsy when more vigorous cracking is attempted.

 Quality is expensive.
-A good quality kangaroo hide whip starts at around $350 and it just goes up from there.
+A good quality kangaroo hide whip starts at around $450 and it just goes up from there.
 But with proper maintenance and care, it will last as long as the whip handler does, if not longer.
 A quality whip cannot be manufactured by a machine, so each plait is cut and braided by hand, a rare technical skill in this day and age that takes years of experience to master.
 It is truly an art in and of itself and each whip is unique and more then worth it's monetary value.
-An exciting development in the world of whip making is using nylon for construction.
-The SuperSonic Studio recommends The Catalyst by Steve Huntress of Northeast Whips as an excellent first whip.
-For $75 a beginner or an experienced whip handler can purchase a quality, hand made whip by a well known maker that will serve them well.
+The SuperSonic Studio recommends the Economy Bullwhip by Swordguy Builds (Torrance Fisher) as an excellent first whip.
+Starting at $154 USD a beginner or an experienced whip handler can purchase a quality, hand made whip by a well known maker that will serve them well.
 Feel free to ask if you think you've found a whip you can use during your training, or would like help finding the right whip for you.

 Q: Is there an age limit to learning the whip?